Why World Bank junked its ease of doing business rankings

 “This (World) Bank publishes these data, but how seriously it is to be taken depends on countries.
 Nobody enforces them.
 This government has given it utmost importance than most previous governments as have many other comparable countries,” noted economist Abhijit Sen said.

-The external investigation shows senior former bank leaders including chief executive Kristalina Georgieva (now managing director of the International Monetary Fund or IMF) had been working with economists to upgrade China’s 2018 ranking.

-The then World Bank President Jim Yong Kim too has been implicated by the investigation.
-“For instance, President Kim discussed the report and China’s performance with senior Chinese government official on September 12; the then executive director for China met with members of the Bank’s East Asia and Pacific regional office on September 14 to inform them that if China’s rankings improved within ‘everyone would be relieved’,” the investigation states.
+The then World Bank president Jim Yong Kim too has been implicated by the investigation.
+“For instance, President Kim discussed the report and China’s performance with senior Chinese government officials on September 12; the then executive director for China met with members of the Bank’s East Asia and Pacific regional office on September 14 to inform them that if China’s rankings improved within ‘everyone would be relieved’,” the investigation stated.

 According to the investigation’s findings, during the 2020 Doing Business Report, at the direction of a senior World Bank Group official, Saudi Arabia’s ranking was upgraded, displacing Jordan.